jcreedcmu/pyoro/DESIGN.md

   parts, but there should be some branching freely chosen by the player.

 - The game is won by gaining access to the final room.
+In general, the carrot that is offered to players is gaining access to places.
+It is desirable to tease the existence of places before they're accessible.

 ### Physics/"Feel"